-Study of the basic construction and operations and principles.
+Study of the basic construction, operations and principles of air conditioning.
 This includes basics of air conditioning, refrigerants and oil, basic system and how it works, service equipment, inspecting the system, diagnosing the system, testing and adjusting the system, preparing system for service, and reading troubleshooting charts.
 Safety and use of special tools will be emphasized.